Lead Data and Reports

 School and Childcare Facility Participation

 If your child's school or childcare facility does not have the results listed above, that may mean that they have not tested for lead in their drinking water.
-Encourage your child's school or childcare facility to contact their local health department to participate in lead testing today!
+Encourage your child's school or childcare facility to contact the Nebraska Department of Environment and Energy to participate in lead testing today!

 More Information